ironSource/ec2-info/readme.md

 ## api

-### `ec2Info([properties,] callback)`
+### `ec2Info(properties, callback [, options])`
-Fetch the default set of properties or the one specified in properties and return them in the callback inside an ES6 Map object.
+Fetch the specified set of properties and return them in the callback inside an ES6 Map object.

 If used on anything other than an ec2 instance as determined by [is-ec2-machine](https://github.com/ironsource/is-ec2-machine) the module will still work without an error but all the property values will be `not an ec2 machine`.

+You can disable that check by specifying the option `{ testIsEc2Machine: false }`

+You can also change the default url `http://169.254.169.254/latest/` to something else by specifying the option `{ dataURL: 'http://localhost:8080/latest' }`.
+This is helpful in testing or if you're using the package on your machine but want to port foward to an ec2 instance, e.g: `ssh -f ec2-user@<ec2 host address> -L 8080:169.254.169.254:80 -N`'

 ## command line tool
 `npm i -g ec2-info`